Andrea B. and John H. Laporte Director of the Walters Art Museum

 In addition to curatorial and scholarly initiatives, Marciari-Alexander also played a critical role in the SDMA’s community outreach and educational programs.
 She was a founding member of a “Learning Partnership” focused on community, museums and cultural arts that works to create a bridge between Balboa Park and the communities commonly called the Diamond Neighborhoods in Southeastern San Diego.
 This four-year partnership resulted in the 2012 opening of the Center for Community and Cultural Arts.

 Julia Marciari-Alexander earned an M.A. and Ph.D. in the History of Art at Yale University.
 She also received an M.A. in French literature at New York University and a B.A. in art history and French at Wellesley College.
-Marciari-Alexander is married to John Marciari, curator of European Art at the San Diego Museum of Art.
+Marciari-Alexander is married to John Marciari, the Charles W. Engelhard Curator and head of the Department of Drawings and Prints at the Morgan Library & Museum in New York.
 The couple has two children, twins, Beatrice and Jack.